EnderShadow8/wolf-ecs/README.md

 - Written in Typescript for full, up to date type support.
 - Zero dependencies.
 - NOT operator for queries.
-- It's by far the fastest JS/TS ECS framework that I know of.
+- It's by far the fastest web ECS library that I know of.
 Benchmarks [here](https://github.com/noctjs/ecs-benchmark) and [here](https://github.com/EnderShadow8/js-ecs-benchmarks).

 ### Possible future features
 - Hierachies